 Based on the patient’s diagnosis, spinal fusion surgery can be performed either through open surgery (also known as traditional surgery) or minimally invasive surgery.

 What conditions can be effectively treated through spine fusion?

 While all patients must be evaluated for spine fusion surgery on an individual basis, the following conditions may benefit from spinal fusion surgery more than other back pain conditions:

-Spinal fusion is certainly not recommended for everyone, yet the spine procedure can provide several benefits for properly selected candidates who have not found sustainable relief through other non-surgical back pain treatment options.
-Between 60 percent and 90 percent of spine fusion patients have significantly reduced back pain or their back pain has completely been eliminated after receiving a spine fusion, according to numerous studies.
-Spine fusion also has been shown to prevent back pain re-occurrence rates.
-Newer titanium and plastic intervertebral implants provide greater stability, allowing quicker and more fully-fused grafts.
+Spinal fusion is certainly not recommended for everyone, yet the spine procedure can provide several benefits for properly selected candidates who have not found sustainable relief through other nonsurgical back pain treatment options.
+Between 60 percent and 90 percent of spine fusion patients who have been carefully selected have significantly reduced back pain or their back pain has completely been eliminated after receiving a spine fusion, according to numerous studies.
+Spine fusion also has been shown to prevent back pain recurrence rates.
+Newer titanium and plastic intervertebral implants provide greater stability, allowing quicker and more fully fused grafts.

-Like all surgeries, spine fusion surgery carries risks, such as anesthesia reaction, infection, or negatively impacting other pre-existing health conditions.
+Like all surgeries, spine fusion surgery carries risks, such as anesthesia reaction, infection, or a negative impact on other pre-existing health conditions.
 These risks are minimized by careful consideration of your health history and also by partnering with select hospitals to ensure the highest level of quality standards.
-Neurosurgery One neurosurgeons currently perform spine fusion surgery at Littleton Adventist Hospital, St. Anthony Hospital, Parker Adventist Hospital, and OrthoColorado Hospital.
+Neurosurgery One neurosurgeons currently perform spine fusion surgery at Littleton Adventist Hospital, St. Anthony Hospital, Parker Adventist Hospital, Castle Rock Adventist Hospital, and OrthoColorado Hospital.